Add the Everything Search tool to the Windows Taskbar for instant search results.

 Ghacks: Add Everything Search to the Windows Taskbar for even faster searches

-If you use Everything search this a nicely done toolbar to add to the taskbar.
+If you’ve used Everything search, this a nicely done toolbar to add to the taskbar.
 If you have it on the desktop or pinned to the taskbar you might want to see how the EverythingToolbar compares.